Funding

 Current opportunities

 As funding opportunities change, this page will be updated regularly.
-If you'd like to be notified about the opening of application cycles or new opportunities, sign up for our newsletter.
+Other opportunities coming soon!
 For questions, contact us at humanities@uwyo.edu.

 Fellowships are awarded through our Humanities Research Group program, open to UW faculty and staff.
-The application cycle is currently closed but will open again in Fall 2025.
+The application cycle is now open!

 All fellows receive a $4000 stipend.
 Fellows in the College of Arts and Sciences, College of Agriculture, Honors College, and the Haub School of Environment and Natural Resources will also receive one course replacement during the fellowship year.
 Fellows in the Libraries, UW Museum, and American Heritage Center will receive an equivalent amount of release time.
 Fellows in other units may receive a course release, at the discretion of their dean or director.